coolstar/electra/ISSUE_TEMPLATE.md

   * https://reddit.com/r/jailbreak
   * http://www.jailbreakqa.com/

-Issues, which are not related to electra’s code, may be closed without comment.
+Issues which are not related to electra’s code, may be closed without comment.

 -->